 In previous years, boats displayed a unique flag at the bow or stern which swimmers could use to help them identify their boat.
 It is recommended that each swimmer discusses with their boat captain on how to best identify their support boat.

 In addition, each swimmer will be allocated to a specific wave and given a coloured hat and a unique number signifying which wave they will be part of.
 Each boat will also be given a number.
 Each swimmer’s number will correspond to their allocated boat number.
 The wearing of the Galway Bay swim hat is mandatory for all swimmers.

-We recommend that swimmers use a swim safety buoy which will assist your boat in locating you and will also keep you visible to your boat captain and support crew during the crossing.
+Once you meet your support boat, it is recommended that you continue to use a swim tow float which will keep you visible to your boat captain and support crew during the crossing.
 A suitable one is the Tow-Float from http://www.swimsecure.co.uk/ There is a review of the swim safety buoy here: http://www.dcrainmaker.com/2013/06/safer-swimmer-review.html

 - WHAT FACILITIES ARE AT THE START LINE IN AUGHINISH?

 There are no toilet facilities at Aughinish.
 Please use the facilities in Salthill or on the road journey across in Clarenbridge, Kilcolgan or Kinvara before arriving at Aughinish.